 Xianning Hubei, China Travel Guide

 Shoulder Season includes March, June, and November.
 These times present fewer crowds compared to peak months, and prices for accommodations and flights often show moderation.
 Low Season covers July-August and December-February, outside Lunar New Year.
-This period features the lowest prices and minimal crowds, presenting opportunities for a budget-friendly and quiet trip.
+This period features the most affordable prices and minimal crowds, presenting opportunities for a budget-friendly and quiet trip.

 Expect higher prices and crowded attractions.
 Booking in advance is necessary.